spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 | Resources | Application-controlled | Contextual data attached and managed by the client | File contents, git history      |
 | Tools     | Model-controlled       | Functions exposed to the LLM to take actions       | API POST requests, file writing |

 Beyond server features, MCP defines client-hosted features that servers can call directly.
-For example [elicitations](https://modelcontextprotocol.io/specification/2025-06-18/client/elicitation) can be implemented by a client to allow a server to directly prompt for user input during the course of a tool call, bypassing the model as an intermediary.
+For example, [elicitations](https://modelcontextprotocol.io/specification/2025-06-18/client/elicitation) can be implemented by a client to allow a server to directly prompt for user input during the course of a tool call, bypassing the model as an intermediary.

 These bidirectional features are possible because MCP is designed as an inherently bidirectional protocol based on [JSON-RPC](https://www.jsonrpc.org/specification).